Why the earthquake could help hasten the fall of Myanmar’s brutal dictator

-Annabel Venning’s family lived in Myanmar for many years before it became ruled by a repressive military regime.
-Denied democracy, and devastated by natural disaster, its suffering people are in their greatest hour of need and deserve our help
+Annabel Venning’s family lived in Myanmar for many years before it was ruled by a repressive military regime.
+Denied democracy and devastated by natural disaster, its suffering people are in their greatest hour of need and deserve our help

 As the monks film on their phones – the building, seemingly solid one moment, suddenly collapses into itself, the upper storeys disappearing in a cloud of dust as the monks flinch, crouch and then quickly resume filming again.
 One can only hope that everyone inside had already got out.